 2. Building a Robust Cyber Security Framework for Mid-Market Companies

-To ensure effective cyber security, mid-market companies should develop a robust cyber security framework that aligns with their unique business needs and risk appetite.
-This framework includes:
+To ensure effective cybersecurity protection, mid-market companies should develop a robust cyber security framework that aligns with their unique business needs and risk appetite.

-- Endpoint Security: Securing endpoints, such as laptops, desktops and mobile devices, is critical.
+2. Endpoint Security: Securing endpoints, such as laptops, desktops and mobile devices, is critical.
 Mid-market companies should deploy robust endpoint security solutions that include antivirus, anti-malware and intrusion prevention to protect against malware and unauthorised access.
+Learn about Endpoint Detection and Response

-- Network Security: Implementing firewalls, intrusion detection/prevention systems and network segmentation enhances network security.
+3. Network Security: Implementing firewalls, intrusion detection/prevention systems and network segmentation enhances network security.
 Regular network monitoring helps identify and respond promptly to any suspicious activities.
+Learn about Network Security

-- User Authentication and Access Control: Strong authentication mechanisms, such as multi-factor authentication (MFA), should be implemented to ensure secure access to company systems and data.
+5. User Authentication and Access Control: Strong authentication mechanisms, such as multi-factor authentication (MFA), should be implemented to ensure secure access to company systems and data.
 Access control policies should restrict user privileges to minimise the risk of unauthorised access.
+Learn more about access control

-- Employee Training and Awareness: Educating employees about cyber security best practices and common threats is essential.
+6. Employee Training and Awareness: Educating employees about cyber security best practices and common threats is essential.
 Regular training and awareness programs empower employees to recognise and report potential cyber threats.
+Security awareness training

-- Data Backups and Disaster Recovery Plans: Regular data backups and well-defined disaster recovery plans are critical.
+8. Data Backups and Disaster Recovery Plans: Regular data backups and well-defined disaster recovery plans are critical.
 In the event of a cyber incident, mid-market companies can quickly restore critical data and resume operations.
+Disaster recovery – 10 things you should know

 3. Compliance and Regulatory Requirements for Mid-Market Companies in Australia